ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 An acquaintance of mine has recently undergone a merger at her corporation.
-As a mid-level employee, she knew it was coming; her company had announced a few months ago, but she hadn't heard any specific details other than it was going to happen.
+As a mid-level employee, she knew it was coming; her company had announced it a few months ago, but she hadn't heard any specific details other than it was going to happen.

 Here are 4 Ways to Prepare Your Employees for a Merger or Acquisition: